-In the recent case of Colomar Mari v Reuters both the Employment Tribunal and Employment Appeal Tribunal found that a delay in resigning while off sick meant that the employee had accepted the employer’s conduct and she lost her chance of a successful constructive dismissal claim.
+In the case of Colomar Mari v Reuters back in 2015, both the Employment Tribunal and Employment Appeal Tribunal found that a delay in resigning while off sick meant that the employee had accepted the employer’s conduct and she lost her chance of a successful constructive dismissal claim.

 Constructive dismissal is where your employer’s behaviour has made your working life so difficult that you feel they have effectively dismissed you.
 If you intend to claim for Constructive Dismissal, it is very important that you do it correctly.
-The majority of claims are unsuccessful because they don’t follow all the steps outlined below.
+Most claims are unsuccessful because they don’t follow all the steps outlined below.

-• This breach must be sufficiently serious to justify your resignation – if in doubt as to the seriousness please take legal advice.
+- This breach must be sufficiently serious to justify your resignation – if in doubt take legal advice.

 How does Sick Pay affect Constructive Dismissal Claims?